richafnu/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 3. Select **Okay** to confirm your choice.

-   The Security Settings page shows the **Enforce Office 365 identity in Yammer** checkbox cleared.
+   The Security Settings page shows the **Enforce Microsoft 365 identity in Yammer** checkbox cleared.

 4. Choose **Save** to save your settings.